 Alexandra attacks an orc with her long sword.
-She rolls 14 to hit, which is one better than she needed to hit the orc's DAC 6 (AAC13).
+She rolls 14 to hit, which is one better than she needed to hit the orc's AC of 6.
 She rolls 8 hp of damage!
 The orc had 8 hp, so with a groan it falls to the ground dead.